 Steam train rides will be in Victorian carriages in compartments.
 Trains will run approximately every 30 minutes commencing from 11am through to 4pm

 Our Refreshment Room is open serving a selection of hot and cold drinks and food.
 Indoor seating is available or alternatively there are picnic areas available around the site.

-Our bar coach, The Kitcheners Arms, is not currently open due to repairs but we are hopeful it will be open by August.
+Our bar coach, The Kitcheners Arms, is not open for Santa Special Days.

 Toilets are available and are disabled accessible.
 Please sanitize your hands before entering and wash your hands using soap and water before leaving the facilities.